JetBrains/kotlin-web-site/docs/topics/numbers.md

 * `toDouble(): Double`
 * `toChar(): Char`

-In many cases, there is no need in explicit conversions because the type is inferred from the context, and arithmetical operations are overloaded for appropriate conversions, for example:
+In many cases, there is no need for explicit conversions because the type is inferred from the context, and arithmetical operations are overloaded for appropriate conversions, for example:

 ```kotlin